breandan/cstk/README.md

 ### MiniGitHub construction

-Fetches a bunch of smallish repos on GitHub for evaluation:
+Clones a bunch of smallish repos on GitHub for evaluation:

 ```bash
 ./gradlew cloneRepos
 ```

+Downloads Git repos into the `data` directory by default.

 ### Keyword search